Dan Stein (attorney)

-Daniel Alan Stein (born 1955) is an American attorney, anti-immigration advocate, and the president of the Federation for American Immigration Reform (FAIR), which the Southern Poverty Law Center classifies as a hate group.
+Daniel Alan Stein (born 1955) is an American attorney, anti-immigration advocate, and president of the Federation for American Immigration Reform (FAIR), an organization that seeks to reduce immigration to the United States.

 Early life and education

 Dan Stein was born in 1955 and is a native of Washington, D.C.
-He received his undergrad from the University of Indiana and attended the Columbus School of Law at the Catholic University of America where he received his J.D.
+He received his undergrad from Indiana University and attended the Columbus School of Law at the Catholic University of America where he received his J.D.
 Before working in immigration law, Stein worked in private practice.

 Stein served as the Executive Director at The Immigration Reform Law Institute, a public interest litigation group that has represented a variety of organizations in immigration and administrative law matters.

 FAIR

-Dan Stein joined the Federation for American Immigration reform in 1982 as FAIR’s Press Secretary.
+Dan Stein joined the Federation for American Immigration reform in 1982 as FAIR's Press Secretary.
 Stein became the executive director of FAIR in 1988, then took over as president in 2003.
 FAIR grew immensely under Stein's leadership, with the organization currently bolstering over 2 million members nationwide.
 While at FAIR, Stein has published hundreds of articles on immigration policy, and through the years has appeared on national television thousands of times on just about every significant news program in America, has spoken to major groups across America, and has been asked to testify before Congress on immigration-related issues over 50 times.